youshido-php/GraphQLBundle/README.md

-# Symfony2 GraphQl Bundle
+# Symfony GraphQl Bundle

-### True object oriented GraphQL PHP Server realization

-This is not a PHP port of the JavaScript GraphQL.
+### This is a bundle based on the pure [GraphQL PHP Server implementation](http://github.com/youshido/graphql/)

+This bundle provides you with:

-This is a Object oriented realization of the GraphQL server conforming the [RFC Specification for GraphQL](https://facebook.github.io/graphql/).
+ * Full compatibility with the [RFC Specification for GraphQL](https://facebook.github.io/graphql/)
+ * Agile object oriented structure to architect your GraphQL Schema
+ * Intuitive Type system that allows you to build your project much faster and stay consistent
+ * Build-in validation for the GraphQL Schema you develop
+ * Well documented classes with a lot of examples
+ * Automatically created endpoint /graphql to handle requests

-## Installing graphql-bundle
+## Installing GraphQL Bundle

-We assume you have `composer`, if not – [go get install Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+We assume you have `composer`, but if you're not – install it from the [official website](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
-After that, simply run
+After you've done with that, simply run
 ```
-$> composer require youshido/graphql-bundle='dev-master'
+$> composer require youshido/graphql-bundle
 ```

 Than add bundle to your `app/AppKernel.php`
 ```
 ...